On the Algebraic Bases of Polyzetas: Algebraic combinatorial framework

-Once $\calX$ has been totally ordered ($x_0\prec x_1$ or $y_1\succ y_2\succ\ldots$), let $\Lyn\calX$ denote the set of Lyndon words over $\calX$ (generating the free monoid $(\calX,1_{\calX^*})$).
-Any pair of Lyndon words $(l_1,l_2)$ is called the standard factorization of $l\in\Lyn\calX$, and is denoted by $st(l)$, if $l=l_1l_2$ and $l_2$ is the longest nontrivial proper right factor of $l$ or, equivalently, its smallest such (for the lexicographic ordering, see \cite{lothaire} for proofs).
-Using $\pi_Y$ introduced in \eqref{piXY1}--\eqref{piXY2}, one also has \cite{lothaire}
+Any pair of Lyndon words $(l_1,l_2)$ is called the standard factorization of $l\in\Lyn\calX$, and is denoted by $st(l)$, if $l=l_1l_2$ and $l_2$ is the longest nontrivial proper right factor of $l$ or, equivalently, its smallest such, for lexicographic ordering (see \cite{lothaire} for proofs).

 The $A$-module $\ncp{A}{\calX}$ is endowed with the unital associative concatenation product and the unital associative commutative shuffle product.
 The latter is recursively defined, for any $x,y\in\calX$ and $u,v,w\in\calX^*$, by \cite{fliess1}